wellguimaraes/sync-env/README.md

-# Sync Env
+# Sync-env
+Easily sync environment variables based on a template file.

+- When running **locally** it will ask for the values of missing variables
-Easily environment variables based on a template file.
-When running on CI, it will break the process if some variable is missing.
+- When running **on CI**, it will break the process if some variable is missing